Austeene History, Family Crest & Coats of Arms

 "It is confined for the most part to the central and eastern counties of the south of England; and does not extend in any frequency north of Derbyshire or west of Dorset.
 The counties of Kent and Oxford contain the greatest numbers of Austins.
 In the thirteenth century it was a common name in Cambridgeshire."

-Important Dates for the Austeene family
+Early History of the Austeene family